gpiresML/DTA_DBST/README.md

 # DTA and DBST approaches
-DTA and DBST can be tested  xxx
+To test DTA and DBST:
 - Read **Instructions_DTA_DBST.pdf** to check how to to apply DTA and DBST Methods
 - Run **Classification_DTA.m** to use DTA pipline approach
 - Run **Classification_DBST.m** to use DTA+DBST pipeline approach